 Adequate safeguards must be implemented to enable the transfer of personal data outside of the EEA or the UK in compliance with European and UK data protection laws.
-On June 4, 2021, the European Commission (EC) The EC has issued new forms of standard contractual clauses ("SCCs") for data transfers from controllers or processors in the EEA (or otherwise subject to the EU GDPR) to controllers or processors established outside the EEA (and not subject to the EU GDPR).
-The new SCCs replace the SCCs that were adopted previously under the Data Protection Directive.
-The UK is not subject to the EC's new SCCs but has published its own standard clauses, the International Data Transfer Agreement, which enables transfers from the UK.
+The EC has issued forms of standard contractual clauses ("SCCs") for data transfers from controllers or processors in the EEA (or otherwise subject to the EU GDPR) to controllers or processors established outside the EEA (and not subject to the EU GDPR).
+The UK is not subject to the EC's SCCs but has published its own standard clauses, the International Data Transfer Agreement, which enables transfers from the UK.
 We will be required to implement these new safeguards when conducting restricted data transfers under the EU GDPR and UK GDPR and doing so will require significant effort and cost.
 Where relying on the SCCs or UK IDTA for data transfers, we may also be required to carry out transfer impact assessments to assess whether the recipient is subject to local laws which allow public authority access to personal data.

 In July 2023, the EC adopted its adequacy decision for the EU-U.S. Data Privacy Framework ("Framework").
-On the basis of the new adequacy decision, personal data can flow safely from the EU to U.S. companies participating in the

-Framework, without having to put in place additional data protection safeguards.
+On the basis of the new adequacy decision, personal data can flow safely from the EU to U.S. companies participating in the Framework, without having to put in place additional data protection safeguards.
 There has been an extension to the Framework to cover UK transfers to the United States.
 The long term validity of the Framework remains uncertain as the Framework could be challenged like its predecessor frameworks.
+This complexity and the additional contractual burden increases our overall risk exposure.
+There may be further divergence in the future, including with regard to administrative burdens.